jbbarth/redmine_refresh/README.md

 Then :
 * clone this repository in your "plugins/" directory ; if you have a doubt you put it at the good level, you can check you have a plugins/redmine_refresh/init.rb file
+* install dependencies (gems) by running `bundle install` from the root of your redmine instance
 * restart your Redmine instance (depends on how you host it)

 Contribute